-The Authority has a portfolio of loans taken out to finance capital expenditure and for the prudent management of its financial affairs over a number of years; the outstanding balance at 31 March 2024 was £38.675m.
-One of the loans is a commercial loan, and is in line with other similar life loans.
-The remainder are loans from the Public Works Loans Board (PWLB).
-The PWLB loans are scheduled to mature at various dates up to 2058, while the final maturity on the former LOBO is 2065.
+The Authority has a portfolio of loans taken out to finance capital expenditure and for the prudent management of its financial affairs over a number of years; the outstanding balance at 31 March 2025 was £37.676m.
+The vast majority of loans are through the Public Works Loans Board (PWLB) and are scheduled to mature at various dates up to 2058.
+The final maturity on the one non-PWLB loan is 2065.